 DIFFERENCES BETWEEN MALE AND FEMALE LEADERS

-Ayman, Korabik, and Morris (2009) believe that women who use a transformational leadership style will be evaluated as less effective than their male counterparts who adopt the same style.
+The authors of this study (Ayman, Korabik, & Morris, 2009) predicted that women who use a transformational leadership style will be evaluated as less effective than their male counterparts who adopt the same style.
 This may be due to the gender stereotypes that are prevalent in our society – that leadership and masculinity go hand-in-hand.
-According to Eagly and Karau’s (2002) role congruency theory, when raters experience incongruence between the behavior they expect of a leader and what they expect of a woman, they under-value the female leader’s behavior and performance.
+According to role congruency theory (Eagly & Karau, 2002), when raters experience incongruence between the behavior they expect of a leader and what they expect of a woman, they under-value the female leader’s behavior and performance.